 Source: Deed Book #4, Luzerne Co., Courthouse, Wilkes Barre, PA.
 (There is no Hamilton Co. in Pennsylvania).
 Hamilton is the 2nd county to be erected in Ohio in the old Northwest Territory (Jan.
 2, 1790.)

-Here is my attempt to transcribe the deed mentioned above.
+Update 12/16/2019: I was able to obtain a better copy of this deed.
 This is a court clerk copy but it is still amazing to see that Olive was involved.
 We also have witnesses a Jesse Scott, another brother to Olive, and their daughter Elizabeth Gofs.
 The Goss name was written Gofs with the f representing an old version of the s.

-Solomon Gofs To Obadiah Scott Junr.
-To all people to whom these presents may come greeting know ye that I Solomon Gofs of the County of Hambleton State of Miamy for good reason and for the consideration of twenty pounds Lawful money of Pennsylvania have received _____and forever Quit Claim and by those presents do ______ fully clearly and absolutely quit claim unto Obadiah Scott Junr of the Township of Huntington County of Luzerne State of Pennsylvania his heirs assigns forever ____lands ____No 22 of second division and Number of 4 of 3rd Division originating from No. 28 of first division.
-To HAVE and to hold to —-said Obadiah Scott Jr. his heirs and assigns To have and [seven] hundred and ninety five.
+Solomon Gofs To Obadiah Scott Junr.)))
+To all people to whom these presents may come Greeting know ye that I Solomon Gofs of the County of Hambleton State of Miamy for good reason and for the consideration of twenty two pounds two half pence (added) Lawful money of Pennsylvania have remised released and do forever Quit Claim and by those presents do for myself and my heirs fully clearly and absolutely quit claim unto Obadiah Scott Junr of the Town of Huntington County of Luzerne State of Pennsylvania his heirs assigns forever such lands namely No. [129/29] of second division and Number of 4 of 3rd Division originating from No. 28 of first division.
+To have and to hold the said Obadiah Scott Jr. his heirs and assigns To have and to hold forever.
+In Witnefs whereof I have hereunto set my hand & seal the thirteenth day of November one thousand seven hundred and ninety five.
 Signed Solomon Gofs and Olive X Gofs (her mark) Seal.
 Hamilton ss

 In the presence of Jesse Scott and Elizabeth Gofs